Basicprogrammer10/connorcode-writing/programming/oscilloscope-renderer.md

 ![Photograph](../assets/programming/oscilloscope-renderer/photo.jpg)

-Yeah, it looks abut stringy, it was for a hackathon and my oscilloscope was not cooperating.
+yeah, it looks * *abit* * stringy, it was for a hackathon and my oscilloscope was not cooperating.

 ## 🧨 Conclusion